The 3rd edition of the Hanson Wade Bacteriophage Therapy Summit will be held as a Digital event from Tuesday 23rd March till Thursday 25th March 2021.

 Thursday 25th March 2021

-Carrie-Lynn Langlais Furr Co-founder & CEO of Bacteriophage & Drug Development Consultants LLC – This panel session will feature representatives from a range of phage industries (e.g., human therapy, animal, agriculture, aquatic, food safety, dietary supplements, cosmetics, environment, etc.)
+Carrie-Lynn Langlais Furr Co-founder & CEO at Bacteriophage & Drug Development Consultants LLC – This panel session will feature representatives from a range of phage industries (e.g., human therapy, animal, agriculture, aquatic, food safety, dietary supplements, cosmetics, environment, etc.)

 Damon Ellison Chief of Bacteriophage Therapeutics at Walter Reed Army Institute of Research – Development of Fixed Phage Cocktails in the Fight Against Multidrug-Resistant Organisms